ravina1205/ctf-diamonds/README.md

 ## How to Run this:
 There's a few ways to follow along:
 1. Clone this repo to your local machine and set up a new remote repository
-2. Run the command flag1.py
+2. Run the command >python flag1.py
 3. Run in any browser with the url "http://127.0.0.1:5000/" .

 ### Dependencies:-